HashemBader/Monopoly-Game/REPORT.md

 that collects the data from the simulation and exports it to a CSV file for data analysis.
 The .IPYNB used for data analysis `dataAnalysis.ipynb` and the CSV generated files in `data_unused` is found in this repository.

+Furthermore, we have introduced `setSeed` methods for `Randomizable` classes to ensure that our test cases run correctly when we need it to make a specific task (such as rolling a double to get out of jail).

 It is worth mentioning
  that we used interfaces (such as `Randomizable`), abstract classes (such as `BoardSquare`), and use of generics (as in `Player` - line 90 : `getLandsOwnedOfType` method).
 Moreover, we have extendable classes which are easy to modify if a developer wants to introduce house rules.